 After obtaining the necessary permissions to carry out the study, the data collection tools were published through a web-based survey.
 The subjects were contacted using the phone number information recorded in their files when bariatric surgery was performed.
 In this regard, a nurse in the research team called the eligible patients one by one and invited them to participate in the study.
 Phone calls were made between 09:00 and 17:00 on working days.
-Patients that could not be reached in the first call were called again on another day.
-An invitation letter containing the link of the study was sent to the patients who accepted to participate in the study.
+Patients who could not be reached in the first call were called again on another day.
+An invitation letter containing the link to the study was sent to the patients who agreed to participate in the study.

-The study data were analyzed using the Statistical Package for the Social Sciences for Windows version 21.0 (IBM SPSS Inc, Armonk, NY).
+The study data were analyzed using the SPSS (statistical package for the social sciences for Windows) software, version 21 (IBM SPSS Inc, Armonk, NY).
 Descriptive data on patients were expressed as frequency, percentages, and mean values.
 For numerical variables, the fit to the normal distribution of the data was assessed using the Shapiro-Wilk test.
-Mann Whitney U and Kruskal Wallis tests were performed to analyze nonparametric data.
-Also, Spearman's rho correlation coefficient (ρ) were used to examine the associations between variables.
-For these results, a p value <0.05 was considered statistically significant.
+The Mann-Whitney U and Kruskal-Wallis tests were performed to analyze nonparametric data.
+Also, the Spearman rho correlation coefficient (ρ) was used to examine the associations between variables.
+For these results, a P<0.05 was considered statistically significant.